Apple Mail Email Signature Setup

 Signature Not Appearing

-- Check Account Selection: Make sure you've selected a signature for the correct email account in Mail preferences (Mac) or Settings (iOS).
+- Check Account Selection: Make sure you've selected a signature for the correct email account in Mail settings (Mac) or Settings (iOS).

 - Verify Signature Assignment: On Mac, ensure you've selected a signature for "New messages" in the signature settings.